Hooters Air: History

 On December 8, 2005, Hooters announced that it would end service to Rockford, Illinois on January 5, 2006, as a result of the airport authority's bringing in a competing airline (United Airlines) on its Rockford-Denver route, and providing revenue guarantees for the competitor.

 All commercial services were suspended on January 9, 2006.
 Parent company Pace Airlines continued with charter services for another three years, ceasing operations in September 2009.
 On April 17, 2006, Hooters Air ceased operations, halting scheduled public charter service and refunding tickets.
 The company attributed this cessation of service primarily to a marked increase in fuel costs in the wake of Hurricanes Katrina and Rita in the autumn of 2005.
+Finally, on July 16, 2006, founder Robert H. Brooks died at age 69.

 The airline is estimated to have cost Hooters of America $40 million.

 Destinations

-Destinations at closure

-Service to the following airports ended on April 17, 2006.